 There are Three Treatments for Graves' Disease

 Your doctor will likely prescribe you a medication to control your hyperthyroidism.
 There are two medications which are commonly prescribed to control hyperthyroidism.
 The first is methimizole and the second is propthiouracil (PTU).
 These drugs prevent the thyroid from making thyroid hormone.
 These medications need to be prescribed by endocrinologists that understand how these medications work and potential side effects and complications from their use.
 These drugs usually take several weeks to work.
 These medications are generally not used long term for the management of Graves' disease.
 They are much more commonly thought of as a "short term solution".
-The hyperthyroidism will return following the stopping of either of these two medications.
+The hyperthyroidism will generally return following the stopping of either of these two medications.

 There are several side effects that you should be aware of in antithyroid medications.
 You may develop allergic reactive to these medications.
 Additionally, nausea, vomiting, heart burn, metallic taste, loss of taste, and bone and muscle aches may occur.
 A rare condition of loss of your bloods white blood cells can occur as well and must be monitored for with these medications.
 This condition is called agranulocytosis.
 If you develop fever, cough, or cold symptoms while on these medications, contact your endocrinologist immediately.
 It can be very serious.

 These medications can be utilized to prepare you for: